davidson-consulting/diff-jjoules/doc/documentation.md

       --path-repository-v2=<pathToRepositoryV2>
                           Path to the second version of the program that contains .git (this is used for multi-module projects)
-      --report=<reportEnum>
+      --report            Enable report step (the mark step must be enabled).
+      --report-type=<reportEnum>
-                          Specify the report type to produce.Valid values: TXT, MARKDOWN, NONE Default value: TXT -s, --path-second-version=<pathToSecondVersion>
+                          Specify the report type to produce.Valid values: TEXTUAL, MARKDOWN, NONE Default value:
+                            TEXTUAL
+  -s, --path-second-version=<pathToSecondVersion>
                           Path to the second version of the program.
       --suspect           Enable suspect step.
+      --test-filter-type=<testFilterEnum>
-  -V, --version           Print version information and exit.
+                          Specify the test filter to use for marking.Valid values: ALL, EMPTY_INTERSECTION, STUDENTS_T_TEST Default value: ALL -V, --version           Print version information and exit.
       --wrapper=<wrapperEnum>
-                          Specify the wrapper to be used.Valid values: MAVEN, PROPERTIES Default value: MAVEN
+                          Specify the wrapper to be used.Valid values: MAVEN, PROPERTIES Default value: MAVENg
 ```